5 Tips How To Stay In Shape On Holiday

 relevés and calf stretches

 Make sure you keep breathing.
 Don't worry too much about when to in- and exhale just try to breathe in rhythm with your movements.

 To avoid injury always remember:

 but execute all movements slowly and with control.

-If you do not feel confident to practice on your own you can follow my free exercise videos or download the Warm Up routines of the Holistic Ballet DVDs or the pilates class.
+If you do not feel confident practising on your own you can follow my free exercise videos or download the Warm Up routines of the Holistic Ballet DVDs or the pilates class.
 Very few travel without their laptops, tablets or smartphones these days.

 If you plan a little ahead it should be possible to accommodate a short routine in your holiday itinerary.